Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 As you fan your hands, a spray of sharp rocks pours forth from your fingertips, blasting through your enemies' defenses.
 Make an Expertise attack against each creature within a 3 tile radius cone.
 If you hit, deal 1d8 + Presence earth damage.
-This effect deals twice as much damage to absorption and the Block reaction is half as effective against it.
+This effect deals twice as much damage to absorption.

 If you have at least 4 stacks of earth exposure, make an attack against each other creature within a 3 tile radius of yourself instead.